paoloironhack/dataptams2020/projects/Project_6_final_project/final_project.md

 At this point, you should have a clear idea of where you want to go.
 You should spend the remaining days refining your machine learning models and your presentation.
 Spend some time to get a deeper understanding of the algorithms or statistical methods you are using and how your work could be improved.
 Think about how you can best present your project to a broad audience so that they take away what the essence of your project is.

-ML:
+As to the predictive part of your project, you might want to:

 * Introduce new models and continue iterating on your machine learning models to optimise their performance.
 * Organise your machine learning steps into a pipeline that performs feature selection/engineering, model training, model evaluation, and model storage.
 * Further refine your presentation based on additional findings and results.

-Analysis:
+In general, for your presentation, keep in mind that:

 * Create stories around your key points
 * Pick the most suitable visualisations to support your stories
 * Identify easy-to-grasp examples to put your findings in perspective
-* Combine your insights, visualisations and stories into a presentation.
+* Combine your insights, visualisations and stories into a presentation

 ## Necessary Deliverables